nostrca/nostrca/README.md

 # nostr.ca -- Free NIP-05 verified @nostr.ca identifiers for all

-Want a free @nostr.ca identifiers to use with Nostr?
+Want a free @nostr.ca identifier to use with Nostr?
 Simply send an email to nostr@nostr.ca to request your identifier.
 Identifiers are available on a first come, first served basis, so get your identifier before someone beats you to it!

 ## FAQ